Applications are no longer being accepted for this position. This posting has been left up to aid anyone who has been selected for an interview.

 The successful candidates must have an advanced education in the field of Architecture or Engineering, with teaching experience in an architecture school or engineering department, professional experience, and a record of creative design and original research including grants and publications.
 Evidence of an actively developing research program is required.
 While a doctorate is preferred, the School of Architecture will consider terminal degrees such as Masters in Architecture where accompanied by significant professional and design achievement, and publication.
 As the positions will teach across Architecture and Engineering, academic qualifications that enable the candidate to apply for Professional Engineering license will be an asset.
 The salary range for these positions at the rank of Assistant Professor is $100,000 to $150,000.
 Negotiations beyond this salary range will be considered for exceptionally qualified candidates.

-The closing date for applications is March 31, 2020.
+Applications are no longer being accepted for this position.
+This posting has been left up to aid anyone who has been selected for an interview.
 Interested candidates should submit a cover letter, a current curriculum vitae, a research statement with current and future objectives, a teaching statement, an abbreviated portfolio including samples of relevant work, and the names and full contact information of at least three references.
 Three letters of reference will be requested for applicants invited for an interview.
 Selected candidates will be invited to provide additional details for review.

 Potential applicants are encouraged to visit the School of Architecture and to consult our web site www.architecture.uwaterloo.ca to obtain a more complete understanding of the academic program, support facilities, and current interests of the School.